developwithpurpose/front-end-developer-exercise/app/README.markdown

 It would've been helpful if each icon area in the sprites were sized identically.
 It slowed down development determining the right sizes and background-positions for each icon.
 I would provide this feedback to the design team.
 In my current role as both a designer and front-end dev, I would make this change myself.
 Taking the time to edit the design file would still save development time, so I'd be glad to do it.

+Or, in an ideal world, I'd recommend using SVGs or an icon font if possible.

+Thanks again!